PUC-IIC3141/IIC3413-DB/README.md

 - Install WSL:
     - Open PowerShell as administrator and run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
     - Restart when prompted.
-    - Install Ubuntu from Microsoft Store.
+    - Install Ubuntu (18.04 or greater) from Microsoft Store.
 - Install Visual Studio Code
     - Download and install from https://code.visualstudio.com/
     - Install the extension Remote-WSL